Day One on the Camino Inglés, La Coruña Arm ~ La Coruña to Sergude, 19.63 Km (12.2 Miles)

 Right Turn at Industrial Area on day one of the La Coruña Arm of the Camino InglésRight Turn at Industrial Area

 Walk through a large roundabout and join the N-550 on a side path to the left.
-In about 1/2 kilometer, come to the Pensión La Paz, (+34 981 65 01 01), shown below.
-You are now about 12 kilometers into day one on the Coruña Arm of the Camino Inglés.
-There are two restaurants at the Pensión, one a grill that everyone was rushing to on a Monday afternoon!
+After about 1/2 kilometer, come to the Pensión La Paz, (+34 981 65 01 01), shown below.
+You are now about 12.3 kilometers into day one on the Coruña Arm of the Camino Inglés.
+There is a restaurant just before and one in the Pensión, one a grill that everyone was rushing to on a Monday afternoon!

 Pensión La Paz on day one of the La Coruña Arm of the Camino InglésPensión La Paz